stadust/pointercrate/doc/300_demons/020_get_demons.md

 The result can be filtered by any of the following fields: `name`, `name_contains`, `requirement`, `verifier.id` (via `verifier_id`), `publisher.id` (via `publisher_id`), `verifier.name` (via `verifier_name`), `publisher.name` (via `publisher.name`).
 To filter by creator, please use
 [`GET /players/player_id/`](/documentation/players/#get-player) and inspect the relevant fields of the [Player](/documentation/objects/#player) object.

-Pagination is done via the `id` field.
+Pagination is done via the `position` field.

 ### Request: